syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 Autoscroll feature automatically scrolls the Diagram whenever the node or connector is moved beyond the boundary of the Diagram.
 So that, it is always visible during dragging, resizing, and multiple selection operations.
 Autoscroll is automatically triggered when any one of the following is done towards the edges of the Diagram.

-  * Node dragging , resizing
+* Node dragging, resizing
 * Connection editing
 * Rubber band selection
 * Label dragging

 ## Autoscroll border